Wes Anderson: Early life and education

-Film career
+Career

 1990s

 Anderson's first film was Bottle Rocket (1996), based on a short film of the same name that he made with Luke and Owen Wilson.
 It is a crime caper about a group of young Texans aspiring to achieve major heists.
 It was well reviewed but performed poorly at the box office.

 His next film was Rushmore (1998), a quirky comedy about a high school student's crush on an elementary school teacher, starring Jason Schwartzman, Bill Murray, and Olivia Williams.
 It was a critical and financial success.
 The film launched Murray's second act as a respected actor in independent cinema.
 Murray appeared in many of Anderson's subsequent films.
 At the 1999 Independent Spirit Awards, Anderson won the Best Director award and Murray won Best Supporting Male.
 Murray also earned a nomination for Golden Globe Award for Best Supporting Actor – Motion Picture.
 In 2000, filmmaker Martin Scorsese praised Bottle Rocket and Rushmore.
 Since its release, Rushmore has gained cult status, and in 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress.

+Anderson founded his production company American Empirical Pictures in the 1990s.